 About Veterans Services

 Art Spark Texas provides services for current and prior military members and family.
-The arts are important to veterans because for many transitioning military personnel it is a way to express all that they saw, heard, and experienced during service.
-It is also important to civilians to understand what our veterans have been through and to open pathways of communication.
+The arts are important to veterans because, for many military personnel, the arts are a way to express what they saw, heard, and experienced during service.
+Additionally, our programs offer veterans a chance to interact with other veterans and expand their support networks.

 Annual Distinguished Artist Veterans Exhibition